 My primary research field is medieval European art and my scholarship to date has largely focused on the impact on and presentation of the Crusades and crusading ideology in the visual culture of southwestern France in the 12th century.
-My current book project explores a range of examples in which the desire for Jerusalem and sacred materials connected to that city was complicated by or connected to crusading notions, perceptions, and representations of Islam.
-I am also the co-editor of a collected volume of essays, The Crusades and Visual Culture, which is forthcoming from Ashgate (2015).
+My current book project explores a range of examples in which the desire for Jerusalem and sacred materials connected to that city was complicated by or connected to crusading notions, perceptions and representations of Islam.
+I am also the co-editor of a collected volume of essays, The Crusades and Visual Culture, (Ashgate, 2015).

 - Ph.D., The University of Texas at Austin, Art History

 - M.A., Southern Methodist University, Art History

 - B.A., Hood College, English and Art